-Key management personnel who comprise the executive and non-executive directors of the group received total compensation of $\in 1,614,000$ (2020: $\in 1,501,000$) for the year ended 31 December 2021.
+Key management personnel who comprise the executive and non-executive directors of the group received total compensation of €2,534,000 (2021: €1,594,000) for the year ended 31 December 2022.
+In 2022, €111,000 was also paid in respect of services for prior years which had not been charged.
 Total remuneration is included in "Administration expenses" (see note 6 to the consolidated financial statements).
 Outside of the director group, no other members of the management team are considered to be key in the context of this disclosure.